These days, it seems like technology is absolutely everywhere.

 This goes way beyond our day to day.
 Our world is changing, and programmers get to be at the epicenter of that change.

 On a global scale, coding is already bringing together millions of people of diverse backgrounds, native languages, and points of view.
-More and more organizations and companies are drawing attention to the representation gaps in tech and taking action.
+More and more organizations are noting the representation gaps in tech and taking action.